Find Cheap Flights to Cyprus

 Flight Destinations in Cyprus

 It wasn't that long ago that Cyprus was a very expensive destination to get to, but with low-cost carriers competing for business - and plenty of all inclusive holidays on offer - it's now cheaper than ever.
 Prices are more comparable with its Mediterranean counterparts such as Turkey, Greece and Malta.
-Once upon a time it was more expensive than a flight to Dubai!
-So now is definitely the time to take advantage of the great prices on Cyprus flights.
+Now is the time to take advantage of affordable prices on Cyprus flights.

 Spanning hundreds of miles of beautiful coastline offering sandy beaches, eye-catching ancient ruins and great nightlife, this pretty island is not one to be missed.
 You can even try your hand a bit of skiing if you catch a flight for some winter sun!
 So get booking and organise yourself a holiday in Cyprus.